 Finding the best bars in the South Bank isn’t always easy.
-First you have to run the hurdle of mediocre spots offering badly-made cocktails and wine best used for cleaning your sink.
+You’ll have to run the hurdle of mediocre spots offering badly-made cocktails and wine best used for cleaning your sink.
 Don’t despair though, there are a plethora of quirky bars, cocktail lounges and fabulous establishments if you know where to look.

-It’s no secret that Lyaness is one of my favourite bars in London.
+It’s no secret that Lyaness is one of our favourite bars in London.
 An innovative and fantastic bar in the heart of London’s South Bank, it’s really in a league of its own when it comes to serving up unforgettable drinks.

 The creation of the multi award-winning mixology mastermind Ryan Chetiyawardana, the cocktail list isn’t afraid to experiment (read: rip up the rule book).